 LaRusch says that her employee is not outperforming anyone on her team and, instead of trying to improve, is instead complaining about how bored she is.

-"A reactive approach would have gone something like, 'I am very interested in becoming a trainer.
+"A proactive approach would have gone something like, 'I am very interested in becoming a trainer.
 What performance objectives and/or projects can I complete to move towards this path?'"
 LaRusch suggests.
 "Taking a proactive approach and being direct about what you want to accomplish is always the best path forward."

 "I have an employee who has been working under me for two years now, and I'm pretty sure that he expects to be promoted sometime soon," says Kelsey, a graphic designer.
 "He comes to work every day on time, does his job and leaves.
 I'm certainly satisfied with his work, and he's doing well.
 It's just that he's competing against colleagues who not only do their jobs, but they also go above and beyond.
 While it's not in his job description to do any more than he's doing now, and I don't expect him to, I feel the need to reward the others who are simply working harder even though it's not asked of them."